 Logicify CTO, Dmitry Berezovsky, introduced our solution for air quality control at a local software development conference earlier this year.
 We made some progress and enhancements since then.
 This post discusses how the solution was built phase by phase.

-This is the second article in “Logicify Monitoring Tools” series.
-It talks about Graylog, a software we use to manage the logs and analyze the data received from web applications.
-The article could be of interest to CTOs, developers and DevOps, system administrators and Project Managers.
+The second article in “Logicify Monitoring Tools” series talks about Graylog, a software we use to manage the logs and analyze structured data received from web applications.

 The aim of any software company (and Logicify is not an exception) is to deliver healthy and reliable products.
 While a product’s reliability and performance rely on the team of developers and QAs, what does the “health” of a product depend on?